mk12/sicp/notes/lecture.md

 - We just looked at data-directed programming for complex numbers.
 - The power of the methodology only becomes apparent when you embed this in a more complex system.
-- Let's consider a generic arithmetic system with operations `add`, `sub`, `mil`, and `div`.
+- Let's consider a generic arithmetic system with operations `add`, `sub`, `mul`, and `div`.
 - This should sit on top of ordinary Lisp numbers, rationals, and complex numbers.
-- We already made a rational number package; we just need to change the constructor `make-rat` so that it attaches the tag `'rational` to the data.
+- We already made a rational number package.
+We just need to change the constructor `make-rat` so that it attaches the tag `'rational` to the data.
-- We can't use `operate` anymore because that was designed for a single argument. `apply-generic` from SICP is better.
+- We can't use `operate` anymore because it was designed for a single argument.
+The `apply-generic` procedure from [](@2.4.3) works for multiple arguments.
-- Now, our complex numbers will have two labels on them: `'complex` _and_ either `'rectangular` or `'polar`.
+- Now, our complex numbers will have two levels of type tags: `'complex` on top and either `'rectangular` or `'polar` underneath.
 - At each level, we strip off a type tag and pass the data down to the level beneath.
 The chain of types leads you down.

 ### Polynomials

-- We could also add polynomials to the generic arithmetic system.
+- We can also add polynomials to the generic arithmetic system.
 - Our polynomials will have a variable (symbol) and a term list (list of ordered pairs).
-- We can add polynomials in the same variable by adding their term lists (collecting like terms).
+- We can add polynomials in the same variable by combining their term lists.
-- By using `add` when we add term lists, we can use _any_ kind of numbers as a coefficients, for free!
+- By using the generic `add` when we add term lists, we can use _any_ kind of number as a coefficient, for free!
+Including polynomials themselves!
-- This includes polynomials whose coefficients are polynomials.
-- All because we wrote `add` instead of `+`, we have this recursive tower of types: the coefficients can be polynomials all the way down, or as far as we'd like.
+- In other words, all because we wrote `add` instead of `+`, we have this recursive tower of types: the coefficients can be polynomials all the way down, or as far as we'd like.
 - If we use the generic arithmetic procedures in the rational number package, we can get rational functions (polynomials over polynomials) for free as well.

 ### Conclusion